-At Ty Beic we try to live in a responsible way that promotes sustainability.
-This is not something that is formal or audited but it is embedded in the way we live our lives.
+At Ty Beic I try to live in a responsible way that promotes sustainability.
+This is not something that is formal or audited but it is embedded in the way I live my life.

-Local, sustainably sourced and recycled materials have been used in our restoration work, together with Forest Stewardship Council certified timber.
+Local, sustainably sourced and recycled materials have been used in the restoration work, together with Forest Stewardship Council certified timber.
 The cottages have largely been equipped with products from the UK or EU.

 Spring water is used to water the garden and vegetable patch and clean bicycles.

 The patch of ground where the old oil tank was located has become a recycling area.
-We make it simple and easy for guests to recycle and reduce waste.
+I try to make it simple and easy for guests to recycle and reduce waste.

-We are promoting cycling as a healthy and sustainable form of transport.
-Karen jointly runs a children’s cycling club every Saturday morning in Bala, helping youngsters become confident on their bikes.
-She also started a ride to encourage novice cyclists to get on their bikes and get on the road.
-In time, we hope that this will promote cycling in the local area.
+I aim to promote cycling as a healthy and sustainable form of transport.
+I jointly run a children’s cycling club every Saturday morning in Bala, helping youngsters become confident on their bikes and I started a ride to encourage novice cyclists to get on their bikes and get on the road.
+In time, I hope that this will promote cycling in the local area.